In 2004, tuition for full-time Franklin University students was $9,552 a year.

-If this makes attending the college of your dreams feel scary, remember, the "sticker price" of tuition doesn't give you enough information to determine the actual cost of attending any given college.
-Many students pay way less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-Plus, student loans can make thecost of college more manageable until you've finishing school and found a job.
+If these numbers seem daunting, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students owe way less than the total tuition after grants, scholarships, and tuition discounts kick in.
+Plus, student loans can make theactual cost of attending college more manageable until you've finishing school and found a job.

 Franklin University is a private, nonprofit institution, so it has the same tuition for residents of Ohio as it does for residents from other states.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Be sure to check your state's rules for in-state tuition.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements too, depending on where you live.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Be sure to verify your state's eligibility criteria for in-state tuition.
+Each state has different requirements to qualify as in-state resident.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements too, depending on the state you and your parents currently reside in.

 Tuition at Franklin University is the same for all students.

-Tuition is not the only cost of attending college;there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at Franklin University.

-Franklin University does not provide on-campus housing for students, so there are no charge for dorms, however students should consider other housing costs when estimating the cost of various schools
+Franklin University doesn't offer on-campus housing for students, so there is no cost for housing, however students should consider the cost of off-campus housing when evaluating the actual cost of different colleges.

-Keep in mind, there could also be optional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
-Most colleges have resources so that those with financial need to find ways to lower or eliminate these costs.
+There may be other costs associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Many schools offer resources so that those with financial need to find ways to lower or eliminate these fees.

-The total cost of getting around in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?.
+The cost of getting around in college depends on a few key factors.
+Will you take a subway, car or an airplane to get to school?
 Will you need to pay to park on-campus?
-Is the campus walkable?
-Do you own a car, or are you planning to use public transportation?
-All of these questions can drastically impact your estimated cost of transportation.
+Is the campus small enough that you can easily walk from class-to-class??
+Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
+All of these questions can make a big difference in your estimated cost of transportation.

-A school's location can also have a big effect on transportation costs.
+The location of a college or university can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in an urban area can be pricey, but there may be more buses, trains or affordable flights to actually get to school.
-Franklin Universityis located in a urban setting in Ohio, not far from Columbus.
+On the flip side, getting around in an urban area may be expensive, but cities may offer more trains, busses and low-cost flight options to actually get to school.
+The Franklin University campus is located in a city in Ohio, not far from Columbus.

-Now, let’s go over all of the costs we've covered, to get a better idea of how much students can expect to shell out for Franklin University.
+Now, let’s go over all of the costs we've covered, to get a better idea of the actual cost of attending Franklin University.

 |Total Estimated Costs|